Confuzzle/Confuzzle.github.io/_posts/2020-12-31-path-planning-abc(2).md

 image: "https://picsum.photos/2560/600?image=733"
 ---

-Joint space trajectory planning can only ensure that the trajectory of the end passes through a given path point, and the trajectory shape of the end of the manipulator cannot be determined.
+Joint space trajectory planning can only ensure that the trajectory of the end passes through a given path point, so the trajectory shape of the end of the manipulator cannot be determined.
 And some specific tasks such as spraying, welding, etc. require the end to move according to a certain path, such as moving along a straight line or an arc.
 At this time, it is necessary to plan the trajectory in Cartesian space to obtain the end in Cartesian coordinates.
 The trajectory is then solved through inverse kinematics to obtain the angles of each joint to control the end to complete a specific path.
 Next, we will introduce the commonly used Cartesian space planning methods: linear interpolation, circular interpolation and attitude interpolation.
 ### Linear Cartesian path
 Given $A\left(x_{0}, y_{0}, z_{0}\right)$ and $B\left(x_{1}, y_{1}, z_{1}\right)$ , when the arm moves in a straight line from point $A$ to point $B$ , the can be parameterized as the following: